xrdocs/multicast/_tutorials/mldp-flex-algo-fa.md

 - It is a receiver driven tree building protocol like PIM
 - mLDP uses the LDP Transport to exchange Label Mappings

+### LDP Label Mapping Message

+Before we move to the mLDP examples we need to understand what a LDP message is like.

 ### mLDP signaling and packet forwarding - P2MP Tree

 ![mLDP + FA_image_1.1.jpg]({{site.baseurl}}/images/mLDP + FA_image_1.1.jpg)

+In the above P2MP scenario there are 2 receivers, PE3 and PE2.
+The Label Mapping(LM) starts from the receivers.
+P3 initiaties the LM with P node and moves to the root(PE1).

 PE2, PE3: receivers
 Label mapping starts from the receiver.